+- o A driver of vehicle stopped curbside on a city street opens his door into the travel lane. - A truck stopped on the shoulder where only the extended side-view mirror overhangs the roadway edge line. - A motor vehicle in motion anywhere within the trafficway boundaries or any vehicle that has any portion of its primary outline or load, if any, overlapping or falling completely within the roadway. - A motor vehicle left unattended on a roadway, where parking is always prohibited.

+• Exclusion Examples

-- Parked Example - A motionless vehicle on the shoulder, median or roadside. - A car stopped in a private driveway. - A legally parked motor vehicle. - Exclusions - A driver of vehicle stopped curbside on a city street opens his door into the travel lane. - A truck stopped on the shoulder where only the extended side-view mirror overhangs the roadway edge line. - A motor vehicle in motion anywhere within the trafficway boundaries or any vehicle that has any portion of its primary outline or load, if any, overlapping or falling completely within the roadway. - A motor vehicle left unattended on a roadway, where parking is always prohibited. - Exclusion Examples - A vehicle driving down the road shoulder, median or roadside. - A driverless motor vehicle without engine power starts in motion from a stopped position on the shoulder. - A stopped vehicle partially on the shoulder with two tires on the roadway. - A tractor trailer with part of its load extending over the roadway edge line. - A delivery service leaves his truck stopped at the curb of a street marked with "no parking at any time" signs while making his delivery.
+- o A vehicle driving down the road shoulder, median or roadside. - A driverless motor vehicle without engine power starts in motion from a stopped position on the shoulder. - o A stopped vehicle partially on the shoulder with two tires on the roadway. - o A tractor trailer with part of its load extending over the roadway edge line. - A delivery service leaves his truck stopped at the curb of a street marked with "no parking at any time" signs while making his delivery.